View our latest offers and deals on our offers page! See all offers

 Day 12: Pont-St-Maxence – Creil |Creil – Beaumont (42 km/27 mi. or 57 km/35 mi.) | Beaumont – Auvers-sur-Oise

 After a sailing breakfast you start cycling out of Creil towards the precious and famous Castle of Chantilly, also very known for the horse racing circuit and royal stables and for its art gallery – the Musée Condé – that houses one of the finest collections of paintings in France.
-After the visit you continue through a nice forest and pass the abbey of Royaumont.
+After the visit you continue through a nice forest.
 If you take the short option, you will be picked up by the barge at Beaumont.
 The long option will cross the river Oise and follow the river to Auvers-sur-Oise, where Vincent van Gogh spent the last days of his life and where he and his brother Theo are buried on the cemetery.
 You will have the possibility to visit Van Gogh’s grave on the local cemetery during a short evening walk.
 This region was very popular among impressionist painters.

 Day 13: Auvers-sur-Oise – Paris (Bougival/Rueil) (42 km/26 mi. or 46 km/28 mi.)